UniversalRobots/Universal_Robots_Client_Library/README.md

 <!--te-->

----
-<div style="background-color:red;color:black;padding:5pt;">DISCLAIMER: This library is still
-under development.
-Documentation may be missing and things might change in the near future.</div>

----

 A C++ library for accessing Universal Robots interfaces.
 With this library C++-based drivers can be implemented in order to create external applications leveraging the versatility of Universal Robots robotic manipulators.